-Our system had no violations.
-We are proud to report that your drinking water meets or exceeds all Federal and State Requirements.
+Apart from the Failure to Monitor for Lead and Copper, this system received no other violations.
+We are proud to report that your drinking water meets or exceeds all Federal and State Requirements for all other testing, including the lead and coper tests from 2014.
 We have learned through our monitoring and testing that some constituents have been detected.
 The EPA has determined that your water IS SAFE at these levels.
 Maximum contaminant levels are set at very stringent levels.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
 Some people may be more vulnerable to contaminants in drinking water than the general population.